 Like most topics in business, the most notable inhibitor to HR change comes from the lack of corporate adoption.
 This is particularly key in HR.
 As a ‘people subject’ it’s near impossible to enact a positive change in processes, policies or attitudes without the entire leadership board buying into the reasons behind any change, and a likelihood in potential rewards.

-Organizational designs can act against HR agility
+Organizational designs can act against future of work strategy

 The move to a hybrid workforce made of of full-time and contracted workers has left many HR leaders responsible for only a portion of their workforce.
 Few organizations have grasped the nettle and shifted to a Total Talent Management (TTM) approach, where one portfolio holder controls all decisions around talent.
 This lack of structural continuity is making talent management more challenging in 2021.